Vardhan1536/Vardhan1536/README.md

 ---

-### 📍 Fun Facts
+### 🎯 On the Court & Off the Code

+- ⛹️ Representing my university as a **Point Guard** in national-level basketball tournaments
+- 💡 Passionate about solving complex problems through both **strategy & execution**
-- 🎮 Gamer by night, Developer by day
+- 🎮 Gamer by night, writer by thought, coder by fire
-- 📷 Low-key photographer & design explorer
 - 🧩 Semi-introvert but deeply curious and expressive through code

 ---